d3/d3-interpolate/README.md

 <img src="https://raw.githubusercontent.com/d3/d3-interpolate/master/img/cubehelixGamma.png" width="100%" height="40" alt="cubehelixGamma">

 Returns a Cubehelix color space interpolator between the two colors *a* and *b* using a configurable [gamma](#interpolate_gamma).
 If the gamma is not specified, it defaults to 1.0.
 The colors *a* and *b* need not be in Cubehelix; they will be converted to Cubehelix using [color.cubehelix](https://github.com/d3/d3-color#cubehelix).
 If either color’s hue or saturation is NaN, the opposing color’s channel value is used.
 The shortest path between hues is used.
-The return value of the interpolator is a hexadecimal RGB string.
+The return value of the interpolator is an RGB string.

 <a name="interpolateCubehelixLong" href="#interpolateCubehelixLong">#</a> d3.<b>interpolateCubehelixLong</b>(<i>a</i>, <i>b</i>)